- Matched Bet Starting Guide (2)

 Stand-By Bet Exchange

 Betfair: Given its vast market coverage & liquidity, you always want to keep Betfair stand-by whenever you can’t find the appropriate market such as Greyhound in Smarkets.
-Besides, note that Betfair also provides a conventional bookmaker service called Betfair Sportsbook in addition to betting Exchange.
+Besides, note that Betfair also provides a conventional bookmaker service called Betfair Sportsbook in addition to the betting Exchange.

 Since Betfair is famous for bet Exchange, many newbies are initially confused.
 Importantly Betfair Sportsbook offers a lot of juicy promotions for matched bettors.